 '''

+S3 method for class 'numeric'

+normalizeQuantileRank(x, xTarget, ties=FALSE, ...)

 S3 method for class 'list'

 normalizeQuantileRank(X, xTarget=NULL, ...)

+Default S3 method:

+normalizeQuantile(x, ...)

 '''

-X a list with numeric vectors.
-The vectors may be of different lengths. xTarget The target empirical distribution.
-If NULL, the target distribution is calculated as the average empirical distribution of the samples. ...
-Passed to normalizeQuantileRank.numeric().
+x, X a numeric vector of length N or a list of length N with numeric vectors.
+If a list, then the vectors may be of different lengths. xTarget The target empirical distribution as a sorted numeric vector of length M .
+If NULL and X is a list, then the target distribution is calculated as the average empirical distribution of the samples. ties Should ties in x be treated with care or not?
+For more details, see "limma:normalizeQuantiles".
+Not used.

-Returns a list of normalized numeric vector of the same lengths as the corresponding ones in the input matrix.
+Returns an object of the same shape as the input argument.

-Missing values are excluded.
+Missing values are excluded when estimating the "common" (the baseline).
 Values that are NA remain NA after normalization.
 No new NAs are introduced.